 If you are having difficulty preparing for your theory test because of a reading or language difficulty, there are several organisations that may be able to help:

+There may be people moving around, or some noise, while you do the test.
+This can make it harder to concentrate, especially if you have reading difficulties.
 People with reading difficulties can also apply for extra time to complete the theory test, or for the theory test to be given orally.